Get free entry to a music, food or arts festival, soak up the atmosphere and get paid at the same time. Sounds good, doesn’t it?

 Ready for a challenge?
 We’re recruiting for summer festivals!
 Are you motivated and hard-working?
 At HR GO, each summer we’ recruit all kinds of people for festivals and events.

 We’re looking for a diverse range of talents and specialisms for events across the UK - outdoor festivals as well as indoor events like weddings and corporate hospitality.
 We have vacancies for bar staff, waiters, ticket and admin staff, car park and traffic marshalls, and marquee and fencing erectors.
 There are also openings for more specialist roles: site managers, drivers, plumbers, electricians, generator engineers, riggers, lighting technicians and sound engineers.

-Whether you’re looking for temporary, permanent or contract work, get in touch to tell us about yourself and we can help you find the right role for you.
+Whether you’re looking for temporary, permanent or contract work, take a look at our current event sector vacancies and register for future opportunities so we can help you find the right role for you.